-The Project Council operates at a more tactical level and works as a collaborative and productive advisory council to the F$M Project Management Office.
-Also known as the ‘Kitchen Cabinet’, the Project Council is made up of relevant key members of OCFO, IT Division, and Stakeholder representation.
-The Project Council meets weekly.
+The Project Council operated at a more tactical level and worked as a collaborative and productive advisory council to the F$M Project Management Office.
+The Project Council was made up of relevant key members of OCFO, IT Division, and Stakeholder representation.
+The Project Council met weekly.

 Support successful accomplishment of project objectives across all aspects, including financial stewardship, services, and information, and the delivery of tools necessary for efficient and effective operations.